 During the fall and spring semesters, students who enroll for 12 or more credits during a semester are classified as full-time students; students who enroll for 11 or fewer credits are classified as part-time students.
 The normal load for full-time students is 15-16 credits per semester, but students on academic probation may carry no more than 14 credits without special permission.
 To remain eligible for most scholarships and financial aid programs, students must remain classified as full-time.

 Students who have not completed remedial course requirements after earning 30 semester hours will be limited to 12 credits including the remedial course.
 Students in good standing, except those with less than a 2.00 G.P.A., who wish to enroll for an overload of more than 18 credits or students on academic probation who wish to enroll for more than 14 credits must obtain permission from their advisor.
 A student carrying credit in extension or by correspondence, either with this or another university, must include these credits in computing total load.
 The registrar, as an ex-officio member of the Admission and Academic Appeals Committee, has been delegated the responsibility for granting permission for overloads and exceptions to established guidelines.
-Appeals may be made to the committee or the assistant vice chancellor for academic affairs.
+Appeals may be made to the committee or the Assistant Provost.

 In granting permission for overloads, the committee normally follows these guidelines.